AssemLM: A Spatial Reasoning Multimodal Large Language Model for Robotic Assembly: Experiments

+\textbf{Experimental Setup.} Building on \S\ref{sec:main_exp}, AssemLM and TwoByTwo are fine-tuned on real-world datasets with randomized spatial perturbations.
+We report execution success rates across 30 random initializations.
+Full construction and implementation details are deferred to Appx.~\ref{appx:detail_real_assets} and \ref{appx:real_details}.

 \textbf{Results and Discussion.} Table~\ref{tab:real_world_exp} reports the task success rates on four real-world assembly tasks.
-AssemLM consistently outperforms TwoByTwo across all tasks, indicating stronger robustness and better generalization to real-world assets.
-In particular, AssemLM achieves higher success on \emph{Insert Plug}, a task requiring precise control of both translation and rotation, which suggests improved fine-grained pose reasoning under high-precision constraints.
-AssemLM also delivers better performance on multi-step tasks such as \emph{Store Cans} and \emph{Build Blocks}.
-Overall, it achieves an average success rate of 50.8\%, compared with 24.0\% for TwoByTwo.
+AssemLM consistently outperforms TwoByTwo across all tasks, indicating superior robustness and generalization to physical assets.
+In particular, AssemLM doubles the success rate on \emph{Insert Plug}, highlighting improved fine-grained pose reasoning under tight precision constraints, and excels in multi-step tasks (\emph{Store Cans} and \emph{Build Blocks}).
+For \emph{Insert Flower}, both models achieve high success given the lower translational precision required; failures primarily result from initial perturbations causing long-stem collisions with the vase.

-\textbf{Step-wise Analysis.} To further analyze performance in multi-step execution, Table~\ref{tab:real_world_exp2} reports the step-wise success rates on the \emph{Store Cans} task.
-Although the overall task success declines as errors accumulate over sequential steps, AssemLM consistently maintains high per-step success rates, exceeding 80\% for individual placements.
-We attribute this strong performance to AssemLM's effective multimodal fusion.
-Even when the assembly manuals are partially occluded, as shown in Fig.~\ref{fig:real_step_and_manual}, the model can still extract task-critical cues and compensate for the sparse point cloud observations of the cans.
-In contrast, TwoByTwo often repeatedly places cans into the same slot, suggesting limited ability to reason about slot occupancy and evolving task state across steps.
-These results indicate that most failures arise from long-horizon error accumulation rather than inaccurate single-step pose prediction, further highlighting AssemLM's robust step-level spatial reasoning in real-world settings.